ritiek/tinydownload/README.rst

 ::

-    usage: tinydownload [-h] -n NAME [QUERY [QUERY ...]]
+	usage: tinydownload [-h] [-o OUTPUT_FILE] query

 	Download files from tinyupload.com

-    positional arguments:
-      QUERY                 the file_id or the tinyupload link

 	optional arguments:
 	  -h, --help            show this help message and exit

 	required arguments:
+	  query                 the file_id or the tinyupload link -o OUTPUT_FILE, --output-file OUTPUT_FILE
-      -n NAME, --name NAME  path and name of the file
+							path and name of the file

 Contributing
 ------------